You are here

 All required courses for the TAG major are offered online.
 Students who have earned an Associate of Arts (AA) degree or completed the Minnesota Transfer Curriculum may transfer to UMD and complete the required courses for the major completely online.
 Students who are beginning their undergraduate education at UMD can take traditional classroom courses and online courses to fulfill UMD’s Liberal Education Program requirements while completing the online courses for the TAG major.

 Graduates of UMD's B.A. program in Tribal Administration and Governance will successfully:

-- demonstrate the ability to summarize and analyze settler policies and legal principles concerning Indian nations, as well as settler governmental relationships with Indian governments.
+- Demonstrate understanding of settler policies and legal principles concerning Indian nations as well as settler governmental relationships with tribal governments.

-- formulate effective approaches to strategic and project management in tribal contexts.
+- Formulate effective approaches to strategic, project, and operations management in tribal contexts.

-- demonstrate the ability to summarize, analyze, and synthesize the leadership qualities required of tribal administrators.
+- Demonstrate capacity to summarize, analyze, synthesize, and apply the leadership qualities required of tribal administrators.